maltevogl/Books-as-knowledge-reservoirs/README.md

 ## Note

-This book started as a seminar for the project _Vielfalt der Wissensformen_ at the Humboldt University in Berlin, funded by the _Bundesministerium für Bildung und Forschung_.
+This book started as a seminar for the project _Vielfalt der Wissensformen_ at the Helmholtz-Zentrum für Kulturtechnik, Humboldt University Berlin, funded by the _Bundesministerium für Bildung und Forschung_.